mzvast/meter-manage-web/README.md

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+# Smart Meter Testing Management App

+## What's this?
+- A web app to manage smart meter testing process.
+- Under development

+## What's includ?
+- the main app
+- a websocket mock server named `ws.js`
+- a pdf maker server named `nodeapi.js`,which has been integrated into `index.js` as well.

+##What's it build with?
+- AngularJS 1.5.x
+- REST API backend
+- lots of open source libs

+## How to develop?

+- Run `npm start` .

-## Testing
+## How to test?

-Running `grunt test` will run the unit tests with karma.
+- Running `npm run test` .

-## Production
+## How to deploy?
-Run `node index.js` will serve the dist folder.
+- Run `npm run build&& npm run main` .

-## Simple API server forward
+## Regarding API server forward
-###Development env:
+- Development env:
-shortcut:
+    - basically:
     `npm run serve`will run `grunt serve --host=0.0.0.0 --port=8000 --live=8001`

-Defined in Gruntfile.js

-For testing purpose, run `grunt serve --api=qq`to set the API server to be www.qq.com
+    - everything else has been defined in `Gruntfile.js`.        for instance:

-To specify `API server`, just run `grunt serve --apiHost=hostname --apiPort=portnumber`.By default(without --api param), the api server is set to `localhost:8080`
+        - To specify `API server`,run `grunt serve --apiHost=hostname --apiPort=portnumber`.
+        - With no `--api` param, the api server is pointing to `localhost:8080`

-To specify the `hostname`,just add host param,for instance, `grunt serve --host=0.0.0.0` will listen to all incoming request.By default,hostname is set to `localhost`.
+        - To specify the `hostname`,just add host param,for instance, `grunt serve --host=0.0.0.0` will listen to all incoming request.By default,hostname is set to `localhost`.

-###Production env:
+- Production env:

-Defined in index.js.Change variable apiForwardingUrl to set your host:port
+    - Defined in `index.js`.Change variable `apiForwardingUrl` to set your host:port

+## License under GPLv3

+Copyright (C) 2016  mzvast

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.